oracle-devrel/technology-engineering/data-platform/core-converged-db/property-graph/README.md

-# MongoDB API
+# Property Graph

 Reviewed: 02.04.2024

 # License

-Copyright (c) 2024 Oracle and/or its affiliates.
+Copyright (c) 2023 Oracle and/or its affiliates.

 Licensed under the Universal Permissive License (UPL), Version 1.0.